Klosmi/html-basics/JS-basic.md

 The destructuring assignment syntax is a JavaScript expression that makes it possible to unpack values from arrays, or properties from objects, into distinct variables.

 So, it's a way of unpacking, singling out values from arrays.
-Unpacking mean put values into ditinct variables.
+Unpacking means put values into distinct variables.

 A short syntax to unpack:
 __values from arrays__ and __properties from objects__ into distinct variables.